^

 The degree of immunosuppression in patients with neutropenia depends on the level of neutrophils in the blood:

-• <1,0х10 9 / l - increased,
+• <1.0x10 9 /l - increased,

-• <0.5х10 9 / l - high,
+• <0.5x10 9 /l - high,

-• <0,1U10 9 / l - extremely high.
+• <0.1U10 9 /l - extremely high.

-Proven infection Without neutropenia With neutropenia
+Evidence of infection Without neutropenia With neutropenia

-Bacteriologically documented (identified pathogen)
+Bacteriologically documented (pathogen identified)

 Antibiotic therapy according to the pathogen sensitivity spectrum

-Algorithm for the most common clinical situations
+Algorithm of actions in the most frequently encountered clinical situations

 Clinical situation Examination and treatment